growupkuriyama-hub/lean_cfg_project/README.md

 - two-sided residuals of a start image `S = q[L]`;
 - quotient-level Galois maps between subsets of `Q` and subsets of `Q × Q`;
 - the residual Galois connection;
+- residual concept closure as an extensive, monotone, idempotent closure operation;
+- concept extents and concept products;
+- soundness of binary rules after residual concept closure;
-- the first syntactic-observation definitions for fixed-`h` language quotients.
+- initial syntactic-observation definitions for fixed-`h` language quotients.

 This part is mainly contained in: